hesingh/misc/iitcovid/README.md

+Note: Anyone reading this page is welcome to share the page and repo with anyone.

 # IITD live tracking of Covid Resources

 such as vacant hospital beds in your city, oxygen availability, plasma, videos by renowned doctors, etc.